How to Apply

-Applicants must apply through the National Residency Matching Program (NRMP), and all information should be submitted through the ERAS (Electronic Residency Application Service).
-Please refer to the Lahey Hospital & Medical Center residency and fellowship pages for further application information.
+Applicants must apply through the National Residency Matching Program (NRMP), and all information should be submitted through the Electronic Residency Application Service (ERAS).
+Learn more about our diagnostic radiology residency and our radiology fellowships.

 Requirements to be considered for interview include:

 - USMLE board scores (Step 1 required)

 - Medical School Performance Evaluation (MSPE) aka Dean’s letters

 We do not have a cutoff for USMLE board scores.
 All applications are reviewed in their entirety in order to get a well-rounded view of each applicant.

 We do accept international graduates and are willing to support a J-1 Visa from the Education Commission for Foreign Medical Graduates, provided you have a valid ECFMG certificate.